andrewrichardson701/Stockbase/README.md

 <details>
 <summary><h3>update.bash</h3></summary>

-- Used for udpating the system.
+- Used for updating the system.

 </details>